When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Baths during pregnancy can be safe if you follow these precautions.

-Does a warm soak in the tub sound like paradise to you for your pregnancy aches and pains?
+Let’s face it: pregnancy is exhausting.
+Does a warm soak in the tub sound like paradise for your aching back and swollen feet?

-A bath can be an excellent way for you to relax and soothe your aching body when you’re pregnant.
-Many expectant mothers use bathing as a way to unwind each day.
+A bath is an excellent way to relax and soothe your body while you’re growing a tiny human.
+Many expectant mothers use bathing as a nightly ritual to unwind.

-While it is safe for you to take baths when you are pregnant, you need to take precautions to ensure the safety of you and your baby.
+While it is generally safe for you to take baths when pregnant, you need to take specific precautions to ensure safety for both you and your baby.

 Key Takeaways